Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 Source Markdown texts

-These texts comprise the main documentation content written by the author.
-They are written in the Markdown language [markdown].
-The Page content section describes the methods, tricks and elements that may be used in process of the content writing.
+The "Page content" section describes the methods, tricks and elements that may be used during content writing.

 HTML templates

-An HTML artifact that is generated out of a markdown text is not a complete HTML page.
+An HTML artifact that is generated from a Markdown text is not a complete HTML page.
 It's just a fragment that must be put inside the <body>...</body> HTML element.
-A template may be considered as an HTML page that doesn't have the main content but just specifies the place (placeholder) where this main content must be inserted.
+A template may be considered an HTML page that doesn't have the main content but specifies a placeholder where this main content must be inserted.

 Argument file

-The argument file defines the set of input source files and different parameters for the following HTML documents generation.
+The argument file defines the set of input source files and different parameters for the HTML documents generation.
 See here for more details.

 HTML page resources